 Managing Mild Cognitive Impairment

-If you notice memory loss becoming more frequent and increasingly disrupting day-to-day life, it is worth speaking to a healthcare professional to investigate whether it could be MCI, which can progress to dementia.
-If detected early, there is a better chance for proper management, which could help address its progression and enable you to get support if needed2.
+If you notice memory loss becoming more frequent and increasingly disrupting day-to-day life, it is worth speaking to a healthcare professional to investigate whether it could be mild cognitive impairment (MCI), which can progress to dementia.
+If detected early, there is a better chance for proper management, which could help address the progression and enable you to get support if needed2.

 What is Mild Cognitive Impairment?